wireservice/csvkit/docs/scripts/in2csv.rst

       --write-sheets WRITE_SHEETS
                             The names of the Excel sheets to write to files, or "-" to write all sheets.
-      --write-sheet-names   Use the sheet name to create the target filename.
+      --write-sheet-names   Use the sheet name to create the target filename when using --write-sheets.
+      -r, --regular-expression
+                            Use regular expression to identify Excel sheet names when using --write-sheets.
       -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
                             Limit CSV dialect sniffing to the specified number of bytes.
 Specify "0" to disable sniffing entirely.